bradgearon/hst/README.md

-hst - manage your host file
+hst - manage your host file without UAC or rodents
 ========================

 Simple cmd line to enable management of host files in Windows... without the UAC hoops, and in such a way that you can automate it.